 Is it a smart idea to invest in silver?

 Although silver can be volatile, it is also regarded as a safe-haven asset, much like its sibling metal gold.
 In uncertain times, safe-haven investments can protect investors.
 With tensions at an all-time high, they can be a wise choice for anybody trying to preserve their wealth.

 Can you purchase silver in a nearby bank?

 Although some banks sell gold bars and coins together with silver coins, most banks do not make gold or silver readily available to the general public.
 Banks often avoid selling precious metals because of their price volatility.

 How will silver fare in the event of a dollar crash?

 Silver's value will soar in the case of a U.S. dollar devaluation.
 So it could be a clever idea to diversify some of your wealth by investing in silver.
 It's reasonable to begin with a bit of monthly investment.

 If you want to invest for times of prosperity, a solid rule of thumb is to buy silver.
-This is a speculative asset that is somewhat predictable and has the potential to yield positive returns.
-If you're investing for hard times, buy gold.
+Silver is a speculative asset that's somewhat predictable and is projected to yield positive returns well into the future.
+If you're investing for hard times, though, buy gold.